-represents a specialized Service
+A Repository represents a specialized Service interface that provides

 strong-typed data access (for example, CRUD) operations of a domain model